apache/accumulo-website/_posts/blog/2019-08-01-why-upgrade.md

 ---
-title: "Why Upgrade to Accumulo 2.0"
+title: "Top 10 Reasons to Upgrade"
 author: Mike Miller
+reviewers: Keith Turner, Christopher Tubbs
 ---

 Accumulo 2.0 has been in development for quite some time now and is packed with new features, bug